BIOL115-MSUM/BIOL115-MSUM.github.io/bluestem-assignment.md

 Create a new R script, save it as `plant_height.R`.
 Then go to the [Beak Length Script](beak-length-script.html), copy the code, and paste it into your new plant height script.

-## Look at the blustem data
+## Look at the grass data

-In your new script, adjust the code so that it reads the bluestem_data.xlsx instead of finches_data.xlsx.
+In your new script, adjust the code so that it reads the grass_data.xlsx instead of finches_data.xlsx.
 Also be sure to change the name you give the data after your read it in.